wp-plugins/simple-ajax-chat/readme.txt

 == Upgrade Notice ==

-__IMPORTANT:__ the time functionality has been upgraded in the latest version of the plugin.
+__IMPORTANT:__ the time functionality has been upgraded in version of the plugin.
 As a result, all chat messages will be deleted when the plugin is upgraded to the latest version.
 If you want to save your current chats, please make a backup BEFORE upgrading.

 __ALSO:__ After upgrading, if your chat box displays something like "you need at least one message.." do the following: